-- .
-Number: Three at U.S. 36 frontage.
-One at McCaslin frontage. - 2.
-Box Size allowed: (2) 3'-0"x14' boxes per sign - 3.
-Number of tenants allowed: 2/sign for 3 at U.S. 36 2/sign for 1 at McCaslin - 4.
-Sign Area: 2'-6" x 13'-4" = 34 s.f. per box for each 2 box sign.
-(May be double-faced). - 5.
-Height: Sign shall not exceed height of 9'-4" above adjacent grade at high side of sign.
+3/sign for 1 at U.S. 36

+- 5. Height: Sign shall not exceed height of 9'-4" above adjacent grade at high side of sign.
 (Architecture may exceed this by 1'-8").
 A flat grade of a minimum of 3' beyond the sign must be provided on the low side.
 It shall be created by use of a natural sandstone retaining wall and shall include a continuous row of foundation plantings.
 Note: Berming to elevate sign at high side shall not be allowed. - 6.
 Miscellaneous: Signage elements to be consistent.
 Cut metal boxes of like color shall be set on Town-approved sandstone.
 A CMU base of up to 18" shall be allowed.
 All tenant "boxes" will have a uniform color background, shall be internally lit and may have the tenant's name/identification/logo in the type, design, style or color desired by a particular tenant. - 7.
 Marshall Road Setbacks: Architecture of said signs may be located at the property line with any signage setback a minimum of three feet.
 Final distance from Marshall Road shall be dependent on CDOT alignment.
 In any case, landscaping elements will define and accentuate the separation of the signs from Marshall Road. - 9.
 McCaslin Road Setbacks: Said signs shall be setback a minimum of 25' from the roadway curb and gutter.